 Daufuskie Island SC is one of the South Carolina Sea Islands, just a mile across the Sound from Hilton Head Island.
-It’s one of the most unique and underdeveloped islands on the east coast with great food, alluring artists, famous authors, ever heard of Billie Burn, and rich history.
+It’s one of the most unique and underdeveloped islands on the East Coast with great food, alluring artists, famous authors (like Billie Burn), and rich history.

-Enjoy our complete guide to the island, including tips on how to get there, how to navigate it, what to do, where to eat and where to stay.
+Enjoy our complete guide to this South Carolina island, including tips on how to get there, how to navigate it, what to do, where to eat and where to stay.

-Daufuskie Island sits between Hilton Head and Savannah (to be more precise, between Hilton Head and the Savannah Nation Wildlife Refuge) The Calibogue Sound separates Daufuskie and Hilton Head, with the narrowest point between the two is less than a mile.
+Daufuskie Island sits between Hilton Head and Savannah.
+To be more precise, it’s between Hilton Head and the Savannah Nation Wildlife Refuge.
+The Calibogue Sound separates Daufuskie and Hilton Head, with the narrowest point between the two coming in at less than a mile.
 The island itself is only 5 miles long and 2.5 miles wide, and it’s one of the smallest islands in the southeastern United States.

 There are multiple transportation options available if you’d like to spend some time on this beautiful island, none of which are by car.
 It’s not called “the island with no bridge” for nothing.

 You can catch the Daufuskie Island Ferry from the Embarkation Center at Buckingham Landing throughout the year.
-The ferry general runs 4 times a day spaced 3 hours apart.
-And the ride takes about 45 minutes.
+The ferry general runs 4 times a day, spaced 3 hours apart.
+The ride takes about 45 minutes.

 If you’d like to arrive faster and more privately than the public ferry, a slew of water taxis are available.
 Some can get you across as fast as 10 or 20 minutes.